jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 ## Better Directions
 1. Flash marlin with 1 offset
-2. 1.
-Open Anduino IDE
+    1. Open Anduino IDE
     2. Edit configure.h

             Z_PROBE_OFFSET_FROM_EXTRUDER = 0
-   1.
+    3. Save and upload

+2.
-3. Move Z probe till it triggers
+2. Move Z probe till it triggers
     1. Move down till it triggers
     2. Back off by 1mm
     3. Go down by .1mm increments checking with M119 each time